paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-021-federal-insurance-contributions-act.md

 ---
 <a id="section-3101"></a>
 ## § 3101.
 Rate of tax
-**(a) Old-age, survivors, and disability insurance** In addition to other taxes, there is hereby imposed on the income of every individual a tax equal to the following percentages of the wages (as defined in section 3121(a)) received by him with respect to employment (as defined in section 3121(b))— In cases of wages received during:The rate shall be: 1984, 1985, 1986, or 19875.7 percent 1988 or 19896.06 percent 1990 or thereafter6.2 percent.
+**(a) Old-age, survivors, and disability insurance** In addition to other taxes, there is hereby imposed on the income of every individual a tax equal to 6.2 percent of the wages (as defined in section 3121(a)) received by the individual with respect to employment (as defined in section 3121(b)) 11 So in original.
+Probably should be followed by a period.

 **(b) Hospital insurance**